-DIV 6801.
-Constructive Christian Theology, Part I. [Formerly DIV 2656] In this introduction to the discipline of theology, students will gain practice in the reading of important texts in the field, formulating critical positions, and enhancing theological inquiry and writing skills.
+DIV 6796.
+Human Rights, Human Trafficking, and Remaking of Global Christianity.
+Issues surrounding human rights advocacy, especially regarding human trafficking, have become a key contemporary ethical concern.
+This course will offer a historical survey on the way global Christian communities-particularly the Pentecostals and evangelicalshave been evolving in its attitude toward social justice and commitment to eradication of human trafficking.
+A crucial interpretive key is identifying the contribution made by Christians from the Global South in resisting neocolonial encroachments from the West, and situating their biblical hermeneutical praxis of subverting trends-economic, ethical, political and cultural-that further perpetuate human rights violations and trafficking of persons.
+Particular attention will be given to Christian communities in Keyna, India, South Korea and the United States.
+[3] Mr. Lim and enhancing theological inquiry and writing skills.
 The emphasis will be on the constructive development and reformulation of the major interconnected themes of Christian theology, considered in relation both to the doctrinal tradition and to challenges of the contemporary context.
 Themes for the first semester will include the nature and tasks of theology, Scripture and authority, the doctrine of God, Creation and the relation of God to the world, soteriology, and Christology.
-(The prerequisites for the Constructive Christian Theology sequence are Divinity 6500, Hebrew Bible; Divinity 6600, New Testament; Divinity 6700, The Formation of the Christian Tradition; and Divinity 6708, Christianity in the Reformation Era; Divinity 6801 is the prerequisite for Divinity 6802, Constructive Christian Theology, Part II, which will be offered during the spring semester when the themes to be addressed will include Christology, the Holy Spirit, the Church and the world, ecclesiology, and eschatology.
+(The prerequisites for the Constructive Christian Theology sequence are Divinity 6500, Hebrew Bible; Divinity 6600, New Testament; Divinity 6700, The Formation of the Christian Traditions; and Divinity 6708, Christianity in the Reformation Era; Divinity 6801 is the prerequisite for Divinity 6802, Constructive Christian Theology, Part II, which will be offered during the spring semester when the themes to be addressed will include Christology, the Holy Spirit, the Church and the world, ecclesiology, and eschatology.
 FALL.
 [3]